willstopher817/jenkins.docker.spring.react.selenium_person-database/README.md

 ### Part 1 - Creating Maven Pipeline with this Project
+* Please review the [Java Developer Notes](./README-javadev.md) for additional details on the Maven application
 * Create a Jenkins pipeline which
 	1. [Pulls a docker _image_ with `Git`, `Java` and `Maven` installed](https://hub.docker.com/r/jamesdbloom/docker-java8-maven)
 	2. Creates a docker _container_ from the aforementioned docker _image_.